Yelnats321/EntityPlus/README.md

 # EntityPlus
 EntityPlus is an Entity Component System library written in C++14, offering fast compilation and runtime speeds (to be benchmarked).
 The only external dependency is `boost` (specifically `boost::container`), and the library is header only, saving you the trouble of fidgeting with build systems.

 The ECS framework is an attempt to decouple data from mechanics.
 In doing so, it lets you create objects out of building blocks that mesh together to create a whole.
-It models a has-a relationship, letting you expand without worrying about dependency trees and inheritence.
+It models a has-a relationship, letting you expand without worrying about dependency trees and inheritance.
 The three main aspects of an ECS framework are of course Entities, Components, and Systems.

 ###Components
 Components contain information.
 This can be anything, such as health, a piece of armor, or a status effect.
 An example component could be the identity of a person, which could be modeled like this: